 3) Click the Update button next to a flagged audio driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

-Reimage specializes in Windows repair.
-It scans your system file to see if any is corrupted or missing and replaces system files automatically.
+Fortect specializes in Windows repair.
+It scans your system files to see if any are corrupted or missing and replaces system files automatically.
 It’s like a clean Windows reinstallation in one hour, and you won’t lose any programs, settings, or user data!

-To fix this issue with Reimage, follow the steps below:
+To fix this issue with Fortect, follow the steps below:

-3) Wait for Reimage to scan your PC.
+3) Wait for Fortect to scan your PC.
 This may take a few minutes.

 4) You can review a summary of the issues detected after the scan is finished.
 If there’s any problem, you have to buy the full version – which comes with a 60-day Money-Back Guarantee.
 Click START REPAIR to start the repair process.